 P2- Supplemental sampling of tributaries, problem areas, restoration or other project specific sites (e.g., Coyote Gulch in cooperation with the City of Lakewood).
 These types of monitoring efforts can be either of limited duration, or long-term on a site-specific basis, and generally these programs monitor for specific parameters of interest to the project.

 P3- Watershed surface water monitoring along Bear Creek and Turkey Creek drainages for site-specific characterizations (e.g., temperature trends, nutrient loading, flow studies).
 These are interim and long-term monitoring sites for watershed characterizations.
 Watershed monitoring stations include both long-term reference sites where multi-year data is desirable, and target sites that may provide only a couple years of data.
 The nutrient monitoring is on a watershed basis that begins near Summit Lake and extents through Bear Creek Reservoir.

 P4- Supplemental environmental characterizations of Bear Creek watershed including, but not limited to macroinvertebrates, flow analysis, habitat characterizations, fishery evaluations, system productivity, or other environmental factors that potentially affect fisheries or watershed health.

 P5- Wastewater treatment facility nutrient sampling consistent with Regulation #85.
-The wastewater treatment plants in the watershed and those involved in the 2016 nutrient monitoring programs are listed in Table 3.
 The monitoring schedule for the watershed programs are maintained by the Association manager and are available on request.